 Visiting Palomar Observatory

 Due to the continuing pandemic, Palomar Observatory remains closed to the public.
+Visit the Tours and Greenway Talks headings in this section of our website for information on our online activities.

 Group tour at the base of the 200-inch Hale Telescope.
 (Palomar/Caltech)